Qubes-Community/Contents/docs/user-setups/taradiddles/README.md

 ### fedora-medium ###

-Cloned fedora-minimal and installed the following rpms:
+Cloned fedora-minimal above and installed the following rpms:

 ~~~
 tigervnc